Reed Erickson by Ada Bello

 In 1963 Reed Erickson, a wealthy industrialist from Baton Rouge, Louisiana, came to Benjamin for sex reassignment surgery after successful completion of preliminary hormonal treatment and related procedures.
 That association was to eventually result in the creation of the Erickson Educational Foundation which, through education and generous funding of counseling services and gender clinics, was to transform gender reassignment into an accepted procedure.

 Reed Erickson, the force behind this development had, through different periods of his life, a close association with Philadelphia.

-Reed was named Rita Alma Erickson at birth in El Paso, Texas, on October 13, 1917; she was one of two daughters of a German-born father, Robert E. Erickson, and his American Jewish wife, Ruth Herzstein, by then a practicing Christian Scientist.
+Reed was [assigned female and] named Rita Alma Erickson at birth in El Paso, Texas, on October 13, 1917; she was one of two daughters of a German-born father, Robert E. Erickson, and his American Jewish wife, Ruth Herzstein, by then a practicing Christian Scientist.
 Mr. Erickson was an ambitious businessman with a good knowledge of engineering.
 The family moved to Philadelphia when Rita was quite young, taking residence in the Olney section of the city.
 She attended Wagner Junior High and later the Philadelphia High School for Girls at its former Spring Garden Street location.

 During her adolescent years she had lesbian relationships with fellow students and other friends, becoming part of a group of women with whom she was to remain in contact long after moving away from Philadelphia.
 Her friends called her Eric and continued to do so even when Reed became her legal name.
 Unlike some other sex reassignment subjects, Erickson seemed to have found her lesbian phase reasonably satisfactory and never tried to disassociate himself from that part of his life.